flyingrat42/gettingandcleaningdata/CodeBook.md

 * fBodyGyroMag: Frequency measurement of 3-dimensional body acceleration magnitude, from the gyroscope.
 * fBodyGyroJerkMag: Frequency measurement of 3-dimensional body "jerk" acceleration magnitude, from the gyroscope.

-Additional angular measurements, with vectors obtained by averaging the signals in a signal window sample:
+#### Additional angular measurements, with vectors obtained by averaging the signals in a signal window sample

 * angle(XYZ,gravityMean): Angular measurement between the gravitational vector and the X/Y/Z axes.
 * angle(tBodyAccMean,gravity): Angular measurement between mean body acceleration from the accelerometer, and the gravitational vector.